MatAtBread/nodent/README.md

 Changelog
 ==========

+13May15: Fix a nested exception case caused by transforming await via recursion (the recursive call lost any enclosing catch reference).
+Ensure correct binding of catch-functions without using .call().
+Optimize calls to $asyncbind() that only bind and don't require a catch.

 08May15: Fix block-statement case (from v1.2.2) in a more general way so it also fixes the same issue in try/catch blocks.
 This is becuase AST_Block and AST_BlockStatement in Uglify2 do not implemented an inherited walker, but directly call `walk_body`

 06May15: Fix case where a for-loop in a block statement would cause the final